 Heat a dry skillet over medium heat.
-Add the chile and toast, turning on all sides, until puffed and fragrant.
+Add the chiles and toast, turning on all sides, until puffed and fragrant.
 Set aside to cool.

-Add the cumin, coriander, fennel and mustard seeds and toast until fragrant and slight whiffs of smoke appear, stirring constantly.
+Add the coriander and mustard seeds and toast until fragrant and slight whiffs of smoke appear, stirring constantly.
 Remove immediately from the pan and set aside to cool.

-When room temperature, remove seeds from pepper, tear into bits.
-Grind peppers, cumin, coriander, fennel and mustard seeds to a powder in a spice grinder, food processor or blender.
+When room temperature, remove seeds & stems from peppers, tear into bits.
+Grind peppers, coriander, and mustard seeds to a powder in a spice grinder, food processor, or blender.
 Put the powder in a bowl and combine with remaining spices; stir well to combine.

 Store in an airtight container.
 Keeps well but will begin losing flavor eventually, which is highly dependent on where/how it is stored and how often it is opened.